mckennapsean/dissertation/chapters/intro.md

 This work is on-going and is not completed yet.

-Lastly, [@sec:timeline] contains a timeline for the proposed remaining work, to outline the completion of this dissertation.
+Lastly, [Chapter 5](@sec:timeline) contains a timeline for the proposed remaining work, to outline the completion of this dissertation.